reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

     }
 ```

 The code snippet is a JUnit Jupiter test used to test a java class to store an object in an S3 bucket.
+LocalstackDockerExtension in the `ExtendsWith` annotation is the JUnit test runner that pulls and runs the latest localstack docker image and stops the container when tests are complete.
+The container is configured to spin up S3 and DynamoDB services with the @LocalstackDockerProperties annotation.
+Please note that the LocalStack endpoint is allocated dynamically and is accessed using methods in the form of  Localstack.INSTANCE.getEndpointS3 in our setup method.
+Similarly, we use Localstack.INSTANCE.getEndpointDynamoDB to access the dynamically allocated port for DynamoDB.

 #### Configuring a Spring Boot Application using [S3](https://aws.amazon.com/s3/) and [DynamoDB](https://aws.amazon.com/dynamodb/) to use LocalStack

 We will create a simple customer registration application using the popular [Spring Boot](https://spring.io/projects/spring-boot) framework.
 Our application will have an API that will take a first name, last name, email, mobile, and a profile picture.
 This API will save the record in DynamoDB, and store the profile picture in an S3 bucket.

-We will start by creating a Spring Boot REST API using [https://start.spring.io](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.1.RELEASE&packaging=jar&jvmVersion=14&groupId=io.pratik&artifactId=customerregistration&name=customerregistration&description=Spring%20Boot%20with%20Dynamodb%20and%20S3%20to%20demonstrate%20LocalStack&packageName=io.pratik.customerregistration&dependencies=lombok,web) with minimum dependencies for web and Lombok.
+We will start by creating a Spring Boot REST API using [https://start.spring.io](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.1.RELEASE&packaging=jar&jvmVersion=14&groupId=io.pratik&artifactId=customerregistration&name=customerregistration&description=Spring%20Boot%20with%20Dynamodb%20and%20S3%20to%20demonstrate%20LocalStack&packageName=io.pratik.customerregistration&dependencies=lombok,web) with minimum dependencies for web and [Lombok](https://projectlombok.org/features/all).

 Next, we add dependencies to our pom.xml.